kutakmir/Steller/README.md

 # Discussion

-## Key differences between Clean Architecture and MVVM
+## Key differences between this implementation of Clean Architecture and MVVM
 - In Clean Architecture the ViewModel from the MVVM breaks down to: Interactor (business logic), Repository (data requests).
 - View breaks down to the View and Router.